Kailua Beach: Everything You Need To Know Before You Visit

 Tip: If you are an ice cream eater, be sure to get the ice cream at the bottom.
 It makes it taste 100 times better!

 Sunbathing: Relax on the beach and catch some rays!
-Be sure to add sunscreen to your Hawaii packing list to make sure your skin is protected while relaxing in the sun.
+Be sure to add sunscreen or a snorkeling shirt to your Hawaii packing list to make sure your skin is protected while relaxing in the sun.

 Tips for Visiting Kailua Beach